Advertisement

 Did you know?

-In 1920, William was just 9 years old when the Volstead Act became law.
+In 1920, by the time he was only 9 years old, the Volstead Act became law.
 Formally called the National Prohibition Act, the Volstead Act enabled law enforcement agencies to carry out the 18th Amendment.
 It said that "no person shall manufacture, sell, barter, transport, import, export, deliver, or furnish any intoxicating liquor except as authorized by this act" and defined intoxicating liquor as any beverage containing more than 0.5% alcohol by volume.

 ADVERTISEMENT BY ANCESTRY.COM